kyp44/advent-of-code/README.md

 ## Advent of Code

 These are my solutions to the [Advent of Code](https://adventofcode.com/) problems in Rust.
-I am working through these to help me learn Rust and because the problems are fun to solve!
+I started this to help me learn Rust, but now the problems are fun to solve and keep my Rust skills sharp!

 All the code is documented to some extent, including general utilities in the [aoc] module that are used in multiple solutions.